AdobeDocs/analytics.en/help/components/segmentation/seg-containers.md

 ## Visit container

 The Visit container lets you identify page interactions, campaigns, or conversions for a specific web session.
+A segment at the Visit level returns the page that meets the condition plus all other pages viewed as part of the visit session (and only constrained by defined date ranges).
 The Visit container is the most commonly used container because it captures behaviors for the entire visit session once the rule is met and lets you define which visits you want to include or exclude in building and applying a segment.
 It can help you answer the question of how many visitors viewed the News and Sports section in the same visit?
 Or pages that attributed to a successful conversion to a sale?

 Visit containers include values based on occurrence per visit: